null

 Diamond Color and Clarity

-As for the clarity, diamonds are generally graded in terms of the visible flaws and inclusions in them.
-The clarity chart ranges from Internally Flawless (IF) to Inclusions 2 (I2) with many variations in between.
-It is generally observed that flaws in a diamond reduce its ability to absorb and reflect light.
+As for clarity, diamonds are generally graded for their visible flaws and inclusions.
+The clarity chart ranges from Internally Flawless (IF) to Inclusions 2 (I2) with many variations.
+It is generally observed that deficiencies in a diamond reduce its ability to absorb and reflect light.
 This ultimately influences how big the diamond looks.

 The Size and Setting of the Engagement Ring

-It would be naïve to go shopping for a 2-carat diamond without first understanding the right diamond ring size for you.
+It would be naïve to shop for a 2 carat diamond without first understanding the right diamond ring size.
 Diamond rings are generally sized depending on the length of their diameters.
-For women, 5, 6, and 7 are the most popular diamond ring sizes.
-A size-5 ring has a diameter of 14.3 millimeters while a size-6 ring has a diameter of 14.7 millimeters.
-You must first establish your ideal ring size long before you deal with the setting issue.
-Doing so will save you the trouble of having to take the diamond back to the shop for resizing in the future.
-When it comes to the right setting, insist on a white color band because it reflects maximum light and hence will help accentuate the diamond in the ring.
+Women's most popular diamond ring sizes are 5, 6, and 7.
+A size five ring has a diameter of 14.3 millimeters, while a size six ring has a diameter of 14.7 millimeters.
+You must establish your ideal ring size before dealing with the setting issue.
+Doing so will save you the trouble of returning the diamond to the shop for resizing.
+Regarding the right setting, insist on a white color band because it reflects maximum light and will help accentuate the diamond in the ring.

 Experts also recommend going for thinner bands; the more invisible the band is, the more prominent the diamond will look.
-Most importantly, choose ring designs where the diamond is centrally-placed and surrounded by pavé diamonds.
-The pave diamonds will trap maximum light and focus it onto the centerpiece, thereby enhancing the size of your 2-carat diamond.
+Most importantly, choose ring designs where the diamond is centrally placed and surrounded by pavé diamonds.
+The pave diamonds will trap maximum light and focus it onto the centerpiece, enhancing the size of your 2 carat diamond.

-A 2-carat diamond is big enough to be noticed.
-Furthermore, you can now enhance its size without necessarily increasing the carat weight.
+A 2 carat diamond is big enough to be noticed.
+Furthermore, you can now enhance its size without increasing the carat weight.
 You only have to ensure that you go for the right color, cut, and clarity score.
 Also, do your research on the ideal ring size for you as well as the best ring setting for the diamond.